 How Teams Streamline POs with Purchase Order Software

-How closed-loop PO software compresses weekly buying work: POS-driven recommendations, order-context review, multi-channel sending, AI supplier reply parsing, living PO updates, structured receiving, upstream reconciliation, and final-state accounting handoff.
+How closed-loop PO software compresses weekly buying work: POS-driven recommendations, order-context review, multi-channel sending, AI supplier reply parsing, living PO updates, structured receiving, invoice matching, and final accounting handoff.

 For operators